 Government: Constitutional monarchy and parliamentary democracy

-Safe: low crime rate and rated least corrupt i 2018
+Safe: Low crime rate and rated least corrupt in 2023

-Hassle-free travel: quick and reliable public transportation and excellent infrastructure.
+Hassle-free travel: Quick and reliable public transport and excellent infrastructure.

 In our case, small is definitely good!
 Distances are short and our infrastructure and public transportation is excellent.
 Often delegates can be accommodated in the heart of a city, just paces away from their meeting venue.

-Denmark has time and time again been named one of the safest destinations in the world.
-We're also the second least corrupt destination in the world in 2019 by Transparency International.
+Denmark has, time and time again, been named one of the safest destinations in the world.
+We've also been named the least corrupt country in the world multiple times – including in 2023.

-For the second year in a row, Denmark ranks the most digital country in the EU.
-Thanks to the widest 4G coverage in Europe, you shouldn't have any data problems during your meeting.
-(Just look - even our electrical sockets are happy!)
+For the second year in a row, Denmark ranks as the most digital country in the EU.
+Thanks to Europe's widest 4G coverage, you shouldn't have any data problems during your meeting.
+(Look - even our electrical sockets are happy!)

 Windmills everywhere!
-It's not to brag, but we have one of the world's most ambitious climate policies, with a goal of using 100% renewable energy by 2050.
+Not to brag, but we have one of the world's most ambitious climate policies, intending to use 100% renewable energy by 2050.